Zoom the White Dolphin: Product promotion

 Zoom was the mascot for Nestlé's Galak chocolate brand until the company ended its licence in 2003.
 However, the series rights-holders sued Nestlé after extant stocks of Galak product featuring the character continued to circulate.

 Remake

 In 2013, TF1, Media Valley and Marzipan Film announced plans to produce a 52 thirteen-minute episode CG-animated reboot in collaboration with ZDF and TiJi.
 The series debuted in France on 30 August 2015.
-A second 52-episode season debut on 4 October 2020.
+A second 52-episode season debuted on 4 October 2020.
+A third 52-episode season debuted on 13 January 2024.